International Summer Internship 2025

 Each summer, Haus der Astronomie offers an International Summer Internship Program.
 Some of the participants join us directly via the International Summer Science School Heidelberg, an exchange program by the City of Heidelberg for pupils from Heidelberg's partner cities or partner institutions.
 Other prospective participants apply directly to Haus der Astronomie.

 The summer internship is designed for pupils in the final years of high school.
-If you have already started university, please have a look at the MPIA student internships instead.
+If you have already started university, please have a look at the various offers of the Max Planck Institute for Astronomy (MPIA) for predoctoral students.

 During their three-week stay, participants work on a variety of astrophysical observations and experiments.
 Just as in professional research, there is no fixed time-table, and participants are fairly free to follow their own ideas.